-The nation is of course split amongst many island chains, with those that jut out in to the the Aegean Sea enjoying a strong north wind in the summer, known as the ‘Meltemi’ which whips up waves along the winding coastline of at least half a dozen of these islands.
-Then Crete to the south offers the most consistent surfing options, due to its exposure, however the bathymetry means the waves usually lack power.
+The nation is split among many island chains, with those that jut out into the Aegean Sea enjoying a strong north wind in the summer, known as the ‘Meltemi’ which whips up waves along the winding coastline of at least half a dozen of these islands.
+Then Crete to the south offers the most consistent surfing options, due to its exposure, however, the bathymetry means the waves usually lack power.

-On the mainland it’s the coast of Epirus, that gets both south swells from the Ionian Sea as well as north-west swells from the southern Adriatic Sea, which combined with the highest concentration of quality set ups, make this region the centre of surfing in Greece.
+On the mainland, the coast of Epirus gets both south swells from the Ionian Sea as well as north-west swells from the southern Adriatic Sea, which combined with the highest concentration of quality setups, make this region the centre of surfing in Greece.

-Greece possesses many of the things which attract surfers; with miles of unexplored coastline, warm water and an ever growing number of surf shops and surf schools, we’ve no doubt the the popularity of the sport in the country is set to continue to increase over the next few years.
+Greece possesses many of the things which attract surfers; with miles of unexplored coastline, warm water and an ever-growing number of surf shops and surf schools, we’ve no doubt the popularity of the sport in the country is set to continue to increase over the next few years.

 Watch Marlon Lipke & Gony Zubizarreta scoring pumping waves in Greece here.

-Despite it’s wave quality, relative safety and openness, the country is nowhere as popular as places like Morocco or Mozambique amongst travellers, although there are a steady flow of tourists and surfers who frequent the beach towns near the capital city of Dakar.
+Despite its wave quality, relative safety and openness, the country is nowhere as popular as places like Morocco or Mozambique among travellers, although there are a steady flow of tourists and surfers who frequent the beach towns near the capital city of Dakar.

 Going forward, the Senegalese surf federation is hoping that the CNOSS (Comité National Olympique et Sportif Sénégalais) will provide sufficient funding for them to financially support and train their potential Olympians.